spookier/minishell/README.md

 The creation of minishell was a journey filled with challenges, learning, and growth...
 The project demanded a deep dive into the underpinnings of UNIX systems and an understanding of how shells operate at a fundamental level

-Due to the complexity of this level, this project was coded along with [@sleepychloe](https://github.com/sleepychloe)
+Due to the level of complexity of this project, this project was coded along with [@sleepychloe](https://github.com/sleepychloe)

 ## Features
 - Basic shell functionality: executing commands, navigating directories